binipringle/crim-outline/index.md

 <p style="margin-left:10%; margin-right:10%;"><b>Rule:</> Under New York law, if a defendant had a mental infirmity that did not rise to the level of insanity, and within that mental state, from his subjective point of view, his reaction to a series of events causing him to kill the victim was reasonable, he may have an extreme emotional disturbance defense.
 NYPL Section 125.25 (1)(a) provides that it is an affirmative defense to the crime of murder in the second degree where “the defendant acted under the influence of extreme emotional disturbance for which there was a reasonable explanation or excuse.”
 (301) The extreme emotional disturbance defense is an outgrowth of the heat of passion defense.</p>

-Note:</b> In People v.
+<p style="margin-left:10%; margin-right:10%;"><b>Note:</b> In People v.
 Cassassa court accepted the first prong, that D was sincerely really emotionally disturbed because he had been rejected; but court said that his conduct was not reasonable even if seen from his subjective viewpoint.</p>

 <p style="margin-left:10%; margin-right:10%;"><b>Facts:</b> Victoria Le Consolo (Victim) and Victor Cassassa (Defendant) lived in the same building.
 After dating for 3 or 4 months, Ms. Le Consolo told the D she was not in falling in love with him.
 D became obsessed with Ms. Le Consolo.
 On one occasion the D broke into the apartment below Ms. Le Consolo’s to eavesdrop, and on another occasion broke into her apartment and lay in her bed.
 One evening D went to Ms. Le Consolo’s apartment with bottles of wine and liquor which he wanted to give to Ms. Le Consolo.
 Ms. Le Consolo refused to accept the wine and liquor.
 D pulled out a steak knife and stabbed Ms. Le Consolo several times in the throat, then dragged her body to the bathroom and submerged it in water “to make sure she was dead.”
 At trial, D did not contest the facts, but argued that at the time of the killing he was experiencing extreme emotional disturbance.
 At trial, D had one witness, a psychiatrist, who testified that Ms. Le Consolo’s rejection of D combined with his “personality attributes” caused him to be under the influence of extreme emotional disturbance at the time of the killing (301).
 The People had several witnesses including a psychiatrist, who testified that in his opinion D was not under the influence of extreme emotional disturbance for the purposes of mitigation, because the disturbed state was due to internal factors, not external ones.</p>